qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 preventing all other labels from being placed within that area.
 You can dinamically control :guilabel:`Mergin around label` using the |dataDefine| :sup:`Data-defined override` button.
-Choose unit from the unit selector, and there you can also :ref:`Adjust scaling range <unit_selector>`.
+Choose unit from the unit selector, and there you can also :ref:`adjust scaling range <unit_selector>`.

 Duplicated Labels
 ^^^^^^^^^^^^^^^^